Estimated reading time: 8 minutes

-My friends always ask me how I make extra money and I tell them I took what I do best and turned it into cash!
+My friends always ask me how I make extra money, and I tell them I have turned what I do best into a cash adventure.

 Part-Time Job